IBMDeveloperUK/Cloud-Functions-Twilio-Notifications/workshop-instructions/setup-ibm-cloud-function.md

 ![fail case pass](../workshop-assets/ibm-cloud/fail-case-pass.png "Fail Case Pass")

-We can see it is now passively failing successfully.
+We can see it is now failing successfully.
 Lets see if we can make it pass correctly and send a text message.

 To do this, we need to change it parameters we are invoking the Action with.
 Change `test` to `assigned` and then invoke it again.